Trump's Push to Redistrict Memphis

 Trump’s leverage is the House majority

 The power dynamic is simple: Trump wants one more safe Republican seat, and Tennessee Republicans have the votes to try to hand it to him.
-Tennessee Gov. Bill Lee called lawmakers into special session after Trump spoke directly with him about the plan, according to AP reporting syndicated by
+Tennessee Gov. Bill Lee called lawmakers into special session after Trump spoke directly with him about the plan, according to AP reporting syndicated by The Washington Post and

 the Daily Times.
 The practical objective is not subtle: split Shelby County and Memphis into multiple districts, dilute the Democratic vote, and make Tennessee’s 9th District far harder for Democrats to hold,